AtlanticGreek/AdvancedKits/README.md

 You can find a list of available enchantments in the file Enchantment.php in the pmmp source code: https://github.com/pmmp/PocketMine-MP/blob/master/src/pocketmine/item/enchantment/Enchantment.php

 If you don't specify users or world, then the kit will be available to all users or in all worlds.
-If 'permissions-mode' in the config.yml is true, these parameters will be ignored
+If 'permissions-mode' in the config.yml is true, the users parameters will be ignored but the worlds parameter will still apply

 **Translations:**